Dang Me

 "Dang Me" is a song by American country music artist Roger Miller, and 1964's Grammy Award winner for Best Country & Western Song.
-It was Miller's first chart-topping country hit and first Top Ten pop music hit, "whose "jazzy instrumental section" helped make it "the quintessential example of Miller's lighthearted humor, which brought him many more hits".
+It was Miller's first chart-topping country hit and first Top Ten pop music hit, whose "jazzy instrumental section" helped make it "the quintessential example of Miller's lighthearted humor, which brought him many more hits."

+In 1998, Roger Miller's 1964 version of "Dang Me" was inducted into the Grammy Hall of Fame.

 History

-Newly signed with the Mercury Records subsidiary Smash Records, Miller gathered on January 10–11, 1964, with music producer Jerry Kennedy, music arranger Bill Justis, and session musicians Ray Edenton and Harold Bradley (guitars), Hargus "Pig" Robbins (piano), Bob Moore (bass), and Buddy Harman (drums) at the Quonset Hut Studio on Nashville, Tennessee's Music Row.
-On the second day, they recorded a run-through of "Dang Me", with Miller giving rehearsal direction (such as "one more time" at the end of the first chorus).
+Newly signed with the Mercury Records subsidiary Smash Records, Miller gathered on January 10–11, 1964, with music producer Jerry Kennedy, music arranger Bill Justis, and session musicians Ray Edenton and Harold Bradley (guitars), Hargus "Pig" Robbins (piano), Bob Moore (bass), and Buddy Harman (drums) at the Bradley Studios on Nashville, Tennessee's Music Row.
+On the second day, they recorded a run-through of "Dang Me," with Miller giving rehearsal direction (such as "one more time" at the end of the first chorus).
 The run-through was the final version released to radio.
 Miller, in his official biography, recalled writing the song in four minutes in a Phoenix, Arizona, hotel room.
 Johnny Cash in his last major interview claimed Miller wrote the song at Joshua Tree in California when Miller got out of the car with pen and paper to go write the song.
 Cash asked Miller what he was doing to which Miller replied "I'm writing a song.
 You can't come look."